fedora-modularity/hp/README.md

 Signed `shim` binaries are part of the host which builds against this module.

-* `shim-unsigned`, provides the unsigned binaries; this package is produced by different source packages on different architectures
+* `shim-unsigned` (aarch64, x86_64), provides the unsigned
+  binaries; this package is produced by different source packages on different architectures

 ### `bootstrap`
 This module provides a stable selfhosting buildroot for all of